 COVID-19 has made travel difficult, if not impossible to some places.
 Airports and planes make many people nervous right now, and besides, airline tickets can be expensive.
+Nobody wants to rack up credit card debt over a trip.
 What can you do instead for a safe and affordable Labor Day weekend getaway?
 Take a road trip!
-Read on for our frugal road trip ideas.
+Read on for American Consumer Credit Counseling’s frugal road trip ideas.

 Frugal Road Trip Ideas

 - Plan your trip in advance.
 Do your research before you leave.
 Look for deals in the area you plan to visit, and check sites like Groupon to see if you can get discounts on any restaurants or activities there.

 - Pack snacks ahead of time.
 Stopping for fast food or at convenience stores for food can be expensive, especially if you’re traveling with kids.
 Make sandwiches or bring baggies of fruits/vegetables or nuts for a frugal and healthy alternative.

 - Avoid rush hour traffic.
 To save on gas, don’t plan to drive through cities during rush hour.
 Gas is usually the most expensive part of a road trip, so it makes sense to try to save as much money as possible on this.
 Additionally, make sure your tires are inflated, since that means less friction and better gas mileage.

 - Look for affordable accommodations.
 Hotels can be expensive, and if you’re traveling with family, you may need more than one room.
 Airbnb is usually a cheaper alternative.
 You might even be able to rent out a whole house or apartment, meaning you’ll have access to a kitchen.
 That way, you can cook your own food as well and save money on restaurants.
 It will be easier to stay on budget, too.